LassNajmuldeen/RunnersDB/README.md

 # 🏃 Midnight Marathon Results Viewer
 A simple program to search and filter participant data for the Midnight Marathon.
 The program allows users to look up registrations by race number and list results based on a time filter.
+This project was made for my university course in python.

 ## 📋 Features
 1. Lookup Registration: